sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 	- Link to English [Classic](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2) and [LOD](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2lod) installers.
 May need to sign in.
 - If English Diablo II, re-install.
 - Hovering over the bottom right of the stash is a known crash bug.
 No fix.
 Avoid moving your cursor to the bottom right of the stash.

-# How to Fix `A critical error has occured while initializing Direct3D` Error

-#### This error is a generic error when Diablo 2 tries to load in fullscreen which does not work for many people without special settings.

-- In the `Options` menu on the Launcher, enable `Windowed Mode (-w)`.
-- If you want fullscreen, disable `Windowed Mode (-w)` and follow these steps:
-	1. Go to your `ProjectD2` folder and open `ddraw.ini`.
-	2. Set `width` and `height` at the top to your desktop resolution.
-	3. Set `fullscreen` to `false`.
-	4. Set `windowed` to `true`.
-	5. If applicable to you, set `maintas` to `false` to avoid the black bars.

 # How to Fix Bugged Launcher With White Background Error